techidaily/site-article-helps/source/_posts/new-in-2024-glacial-glory-pinnacle-sports-achievements.md

 ![yan wen gang](https://images.wondershare.com/filmora/article-images/yan-wen-gang.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The competitiveness of Wengwang has made him the first medalist for China in men's skeleton.
 The 24-year-old Tianjin native was happy as well as disappointed after the competition.
 With a fighting spirit, he gave everything he had in the last heat.
 His victory makes only the second time when a non-North American or non-European stood on the Olympic podium for skeleton.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 7\.
 Chloe Kim Wins Second Straight Olympic Gold